 The Pulaski Fire Department serves the Town of Pulaski and portions of the western and northwestern areas of Pulaski County.
 The department provides fire services and emergency medical service (EMS) support and provides assistance to the surrounding fire districts as needed.
-The department also provides assistance to the Pulaski County Special Operations Unit.
+The department also provides assistance to the Pulaski Special Operations Unit.
 The Department operates a Fire Station located at 117 North Jefferson Avenue.
 The station was originally built in 1923 and had an additional bay added in 1959.
 Fire Department maintenance facilities are located in the adjacent department shop at 121 North Jefferson Avenue.

 The Fire Department has a combination of career and volunteer staff with eleven (11) paid members and twenty-seven (27) volunteer members.
 The department is led by the Fire Chief and there is a designated safety officer and a fire marshal.
+The safety officer is also the hazmat officer for the Town.
+Both volunteer and paid members of the department are on call 24 hours a day.
+Members of the department must have a minimum of 40 hours of training each year.
+They are also required by the state to be certified as a Fireman II, which requires a total of 250 hours of classroom and on-site training.
+Presently, the Fire Department has a fleet of ten vehicles including a Chief's response vehicle, three pumpers, a brush truck, a utility truck, a rescue truck and three support vehicles.
+Department members are responsible for the maintenance and repair of all vehicles and equipment.

-pumpers, a brush truck, a utility truck, a rescue truck and three support vehicles. rope rescue teams, vehicle extrication teams, and emergency basic life support.
+As part of its mission of providing emergency and non-emergency fire services to protect the lives and property of the citizens of the Town, the Fire Department offers specialized emergency services including rope rescue teams, vehicle extrication teams, and emergency basic life support.

 The Fire Department is tasked with implementing the Virginia Statewide Fire Prevention Code which is for the protection of life and property from loss by fire.
-In addition to its primary duty of community fire suppression, the Department serves as a local and regional training center for other agencies.
+In addition to its primary duty of community fire suppression, the Department serves as a local, regional and statewide training center for other agencies.
 The department operates the Pulaski Training Center on Draper's Mountain, which offers both classroom instruction and field training in firefighting techniques.
 Students have access to several facilities at the training center to obtain "hands on" experience in fire suppression including a rappelling tower, SCBA maze trailer and a state of the art live fire burn building.